Drunk Driving Accidents Can Lead to Felony DUI in South Carolina

 Contact a South Carolina Felony DUI Lawyer

 Are you or a loved one facing a felony charge resulting from a drunk driving accident that caused serious injury or loss of life to another?
-The South Carolina Felony DUI Lawyers and the Criminal defense Attorneys at the Strom Law Firm provide a no-fee consultation to discuss the facts of your DUI case and to discuss whether to plead guilty or not guilty.
+The South Carolina Felony DUI Lawyers and the Criminal defense Attorneys at the Strom Law Firm provide a no-fee consultation.